-We developed a number of versions of using association rule mining to build sets of rules to detect ADLs.
-This was so we could (1) incrementally determine the best time window sizes to use for different ADLs and (2) include more of participants' validations of candidate ADLs and their suggestions of additional ones from their data-informed briefings.
+We developed a number of versions using ARM to build sets of rules to detect ADLs.
+This was so we could (1) incrementally determine the best time window sizes to use for different ADLs and (2) include more of the participants' validations of candidate ADLs and their suggestions of additional ones from their data-informed briefings.
 Different versions of the rule mining generated different sets of ADLs for the same participants.
 It was necessary for the rule generation and the subsequent ADL detection to take place immediately prior to participants having one of their briefings so that some of the candidate ADLs could be presented to them during their interviews.

-We started our use of association rule mining using participants' feedback from their first briefing with no candidate ADLs offered to them as we had no training data, and treating each participant independently of others.
-For their second briefing we offered candidate ADLs generated using training data from their first briefing and these were validated and further training data was gathered during the second briefing.
-As mentioned earlier, we experimented with varying the sizes of time windows for different ADLs choosing 30 and 60 minutes depending on the ADL and generating ADLs for each participant based on their own set of rules, independent of others.
-Finally we used association rule mining to generate a single set of rules for ADL detection which we applied across all participants.
-Note that
+We started our use of ARM using participants' feedback from their first briefing with no candidate ADLs offered to them as we had no training data and treating each participant independently of others.
+For their second briefing, we offered candidate ADLs generated using training data from their first briefing and these were validated and further training data was gathered during the second briefing.
+As mentioned earlier, we experimented with varying the sizes of time windows for different ADLs choosing 30 and 60 min depending on the ADL and generating ADLs for each participant based on their own set of rules, independent of others.
+Finally, we used ARM to generate a single set of rules for ADL detection which we applied across all participants.
+Note that not all participants were used for ADL detection at all stages of the investigation depending on the timing of their briefings and the availability of their own sensor data as shown in Figure 3.